 Motivating customers to spend more money while online shopping is no easy task.
-If it were, every ecommerce merchant would have sky-high profit margins and four vacation homes.
-But you can be sure the merchants and brands experiencing this level of success know the importance of average order value (AOV).
+If it were, every ecommerce merchant would have sky-high profit margins and impactful revenue growth.
+Merchants and brands experiencing this level of success are aware of the online business strategies required to build recurring revenue.
+Average order value is important for ecommerce stores as it can directly impact revenue growth and projections.

-Persuading your customers to add an extra item to their cart or upgrade to a higher-priced product is even more challenging right now.
+Persuading your customers to add an extra item to their cart or upgrade to a higher-priced product is a challenge in today’s ecommerce economy.
 Focus on these strategies to increase AOV and maximize profit for your business.

 Goli Nutrition utilized this type of discounting in their holiday sale promotion.
 The nutrition company made it clear customers were getting a deal by crossing out the standard price of $95 for five gummy bottles and displaying the new total of $76.
 They also broke down the total price per bottle to show the savings.

-A study from Criteo found shipping costs will be the top factor influencing gift purchases during the 2020 holiday shopping season.
+With supply chain issues and other ecommerce roadblocks that surround the delivery of products, merchants are gaining clarity on circumventing increased costs.
+Some are experimenting with pack sizes to reduce shipping weight.
+Strategically developing plans to increase average order values means optimizing current business procedures and processes.
 Do not let a sale slip through your fingers because of shipping.
 Instead, leverage shipping to increase your AOV.
 Create a threshold where any transaction over a certain amount earns the customer free shipping.
 The threshold amount can vary by your business model.

 It might make more sense for your brand to offer quantity-based free shipping.
 Tasting Room, for example, offers free shipping when customers purchase a certain number of bottles from the wine retailer, as seen below.